peterussell/peterussell.github.io/_posts/2023-01-21-lambda-layers-with-python-and-serverless-framework.md

 ## Using functions in the layer

-Import the module that we created in Step 3 and use the function!
+Import the module that we created in the previous step, and use the function!
 ```python
 import response_utils